 The following programs and workshops are conducted prior to new student arrival on campus and during new student orientation:

 Throughout the academic year, the following programs addressing sexual misconduct are offered to students, in an effort to decrease the likelihood of sexual misconduct occurring on the campus or to our students:

 D.U.D.E.S.
 Resource Center: Dudes Understanding Diversity and Ending Stereotypes (D.U.D.E.S.) is a traveling Men’s Center, housed in the Campus Diversity and Inclusion Center for students who identify as men, as well as women, transgendered students, and male allies.
-It provides support for students who would like a safe space to talk about men’s issues, get involved more on campus, and discuss issues regarding masculinity, media, gender roles, etc. It also acts as a resource center for scholarships and men’s social well-being on campus.
+It provide support for students who would like a safe space to talk about men’s issues, get involved more on campus, and discuss issues regarding masculinity, media, gender roles, etc. It also acts as a resource center for scholarships and men’s social well-being on campus.
 D.U.D.E.S. serves as an umbrella organization for all the various men’s initiatives on campus, thus centralizing information and services for students interested in men’s initiatives.
 The D.U.D.E.S. acting committee is comprised of the Men’s Programming Intern and administrators on the men’s retention committee.Student initiatives and organizations that operate out of the DUDES Center include: